timescale/docs/tutorials/energy-data/index.md

 This tutorial covers:

+This tutorial covers:

-1. [Setting up up your dataset][dataset-energy]: Set up and connect to a Timescale service, and load data into your database using `psql`.
+1. [Setting up your dataset][dataset-energy]: Set up and connect to a Timescale service, and load data into your database using `psql`.
 1. [Querying your dataset][query-energy]: Analyze a dataset containing energy consumption data using Timescale and PostgreSQL, and visualize the results in Grafana.

 ## About querying data with Timescale